tido64/suggestion-bot/README.md

 ## Usage

 ```
-Usage: cli.js [options] [diff]
+Usage: cli.js [options] [diff | file]

 Submit code reviews with suggestions based on your diffs

 Arguments:
-  diff                 the diff to create suggestions from
+  diff | file            the diff or file containing diff to create suggestions from

 Options:
-  -h, --help           display help for command
+  -h, --help             display this help message
-  -v, --version        output the version number
+  -v, --version          display version number
   -m, --message <msg>    use the specified message as the PR comment
   -f, --fail             fail if comments could not be posted

 Examples:
   # Submit current changes as suggestions